 Sometimes God steps in to answer our prayers at the most inopportune times.

-I dance in frivolous thought for several minutes until, tiredly, I waddle off the daughter topic and back to the wedding where a minor detail slaps me.
-The chair slipcovers still await their destiny.
+I dance in frivolous thought for several minutes until, tiredly, I waddle off the daughter topic and back to the wedding, where a minor detail slaps me.

 I run to the door and holler to Gianna and Delanie.
 “I forgot.
-The chair covers are boxed up on the altar.
+The slipcovers are in those boxes on the altar.
 Can you start covering chairs until I get there?”

 “You’ve got to be kidding.
 You tell us now?
 I’ve fixed flowers on three rows.”
 Delanie steps away so I can see her picture-perfect work.

 “I’m sorry.”
 I bite my lip with one front tooth.
 “Could you redo them?
 The covers are dressy, perfect for an outdoor wedding.”

 “You are so hung up on perfect.”

 I am.
 I admit it.
 Don’t we yearn for what we lack?

 “I want this day to be perfect.
 For Evy.
 You know how he is.”
 I deflect blame with the best of the cowards.